rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 ### Output Memory

-Any libcudf API that allocates memory that is *returned* to a user must accept a `rmm::device_async_resource_ref` as the last parameter.
+Any libcudf API that allocates memory that is *returned* to a user must accept a `cudf::device_async_resource_ref` as the last parameter.
 Inside the API, this memory resource must be used to allocate any memory for returned objects.
 It should therefore be passed into functions whose outputs will be returned.
 Example: